hankur/PostOfficeDemo/README.md

 ## TODO

 - Unit tests
-- Add missing CRUD operations (currently, only Create and Read are supported)
 - Better structure for bags (currently they share the same object, but this isn't really ideal)
 - Better client-side validation with better messages